HyagoOliveira/InputSystem/README.md

 ## Show Inputs using Custom Sprites

 Sometimes we just want to use a custom sprite to show an input.
-Do do this, create an **CustomSpriteTag** asset using the create menu, ActionCode > Input System > Custom Sprite Tag and set its fields:
+To do this, create an **CustomSpriteTag** asset using the create menu, ActionCode > Input System > Custom Sprite Tag and set its fields:

 ![Vertical Action](/Documentation~/VerticalAction.png)